 Component Migration Pattern

-Before v5, components accessed content
+Before v5, components accessed content directly:

 // v4 component